 Most volunteer ministries run on unwritten knowledge and heroic individuals.
 When a role changes hands, that knowledge walks out the door.
-These six kits make the invisible visible, so your ministry is supported by clarity instead of held together by memory.
+Hidden Systems starts before any of that — with the role itself — then makes the rest of the system visible, so your ministry is supported by clarity instead of held together by memory.

 Built for churches.
 Useful for volunteer-led organizations.